Jarred Kelenic Player Props: Mariners vs. Rangers

 Jarred Kelenic At The Plate

-- Among the qualifying batters in MLB action, his batting average ranks 52nd, his on-base percentage ranks 84th, and he is 25th in the league in slugging.
+- Among qualified batters, he ranks 52nd in batting average, while his on-base percentage ranks 70th and he is 23rd in slugging.

-- Kelenic has an RBI in 21 of 54 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- Kelenic has an RBI in 22 of 55 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.